stevo95/stevo95/README.md

-# Hi there!
-My name is Stefan 👋
+# Hello, my name is Stefan

 Motivated Full-Stack developer with passion for tech, currently based in Bratislava, Slovakia.
 I`m always looking to challenge my self, love discovering new technologies but also learning interesting stuff in general.